Howardian Primary School

 Hammond Way, Penylan, Cardiff CF23 9NB

 We are a new and growing school in Cardiff.
-Currently we have Nursery to Year 4 pupils and will be welcoming our first Year 5 cohort in September 2020.
-This is an exciting opportunity for an Assistant Head teacher to help lead, shape and develop the school as it grows.
+Currently we have Nursery to Year 5 pupils and will be welcoming our first Year 6 cohort in September 2021.
+This is an exciting opportunity for a KS2 teacher with a TLR2 for curriculum design and innovation to help shape and develop the school as it grows.

-If you are an aspiring senior leader with these qualities, attributes and skills we offer you:
+If you are a teacher with these qualities, attributes and skills we offer you:

-• a wide range of exciting opportunities for continuing professional development, leading and innovating and creating the new curriculum for Wales in our school
+• a wide range of exciting opportunities for continuing professional development and creating the new curriculum for Wales in our school

 • motivated, confident pupils who have a very positive attitude to school and learning